aoelarsen/noroff-react-content-part-2/lessons/lesson3.md

 It's first argument is a function that we pass in to retrieve data from the store.
 We don't need to access any properties from the store in this component so we pass in `null`.

-The second arguments is an object of functions we want to dispatch from the component.
+The second argument is an object of functions we want to dispatch from the component.
 We are passing in our `clickButton` function.

 Clicking our button component will now update the `clickCount` property in the store.